lyzx2001/GMM-SLIC-RustDetction/README.md

 ## Remarks
 1. We have supported the image formats including `PNG`, `JPG`, `JPEG`, `png`, `jpg`, `jpeg` for the training and testing images.
 2. If your environment does not support GUI display (like when running on remote servers), just comment out all the lines of `cv2.imshow()`, `cv2.waitKey(0)`, `cv2.destroyAllWindows()`.
-3. Notice that do not comment out the lines of `cv2.imwrite()`, otherwise you will not get the output images under `./Output` directory.
+3. Notice that do not comment out the lines of `cv2.imwrite()`, otherwise you will not get the output images under `./Output` in the working directory.